-Our Board compensation policy provides for the following compensation to our non-employee directors:
+Consistent with the previous year and the recommendation by our independent compensation consultant, our Board compensation policy provides for the following compensation to our non-employee directors:

 Annual Equity Grant.
-Each non-employee director receives an annual equity grant under our 2010 Plan in an amount valued at \$125,000, subject to approval by the Compensation Committee.
+Each non-employee director receives an annual equity grant under the Gevo, Inc. Amended and Restated 2010 Stock Incentive Plan (the "2010 Plan") in an amount valued at \$125,000, subject to approval by the Compensation Committee.
+The annual equity grants vest on the first anniversary of the grant date.

 Annual Cash Retainers.
-Each non-employee member of our Board receives an annual cash retainer of \$85,000.
+Each non-employee member of our Board receives an annual cash retainer of \$85,000, which is paid in arrears.
 The Chairman receives an additional annual cash retainer of \$25,000; the Chair of the Audit Committee receives an additional annual cash retainer of \$15,000; the Chair of the Compensation Committee receives an additional annual cash retainer of \$15,000; and the Chair of the Nominating and Corporate Governance Committee receives an additional cash retainer of \$10,000.
 Each member of a committee of the Board (other than the Chairs of such committees) receives an additional cash retainer of \$5,000 for each committee they participate on.
-Beginning in 2022, annual cash retainers will be paid quarterly in arrears.
+Effective after the Annual Meeting, upon recommendation by our compensation consultant after review of peer and market data, and approval by the Compensation Committee, the annual cash retainer for the Chairman will be increased to \$50,000 and the annual cash retainer for the Chair for the Audit Committee will increase to \$20,000.